Want the perfect workout program?

 We can't forget about the calves to round out the ultimate leg workout.
 Of course, the calves get plenty of usage from walking around all day, but if you want them to grow, then you should add them to your leg days too.

 Many people might mistake the seated, and standing calf raises as one and the same, but there are differences mainly due to the angle of the knees.
 The standing calf raise will put more emphasis and stress on the gastrocnemius compared with a seated calf raise.
-So, if you want to develop those diamond-shaped bulges, standing calf raises are a must.
+So, if you want to develop those diamond-shaped calf muscles, standing calf raises are a must.

 How to do standing calf raises: